dimitri-nicolo/calico/v2.3/usage/policy/secure-metrics.md

    This policy selects all endpoints that have the label `running-calico: true`, and enforces a single ingress deny rule.
-   The ingress rule denies traffic to port 9091 unless the source of traffic has the label `calico-prometheus-access: true`, meaning all {{site.prodname}} workload endpoints, host endpoints, and global network sets that do not have the label, as well as any other network endpoints unknown to {{site.prodname}}.
+   The ingress rule denies traffic to port 9091 unless the source of traffic has the label `calico-prometheus-access: true`, meaning all {{site.tseeprodname}} workload endpoints, host endpoints, and global network sets that do not have the label, as well as any other network endpoints unknown to {{site.tseeprodname}}.

    Then, use `calicoctl` to apply this policy.